chemfiles/chemfiles/doc/example.rst

         print("  - {}".format(i))

-TODO: add example with more than one frame
+..
+TODO:: add example with more than one frame